 Here are some tips on what students should and should not do the day before they take the GRE.
 Following these will reduce any uncertainty or anxiety on test day:

-Here are some tips on what students should and should not do on the day they are taking the GRE:
+Here are some tips on what students should and should not do when they take the GRE:

-Choosing GRE or GMAT can always be a little confusing.
+Choosing a GRE or GMAT can always be confusing.
 However, whether to opt for the GRE or GMAT primarily depends on the program one wants to apply to, and students must always check to see the program requirements.
-The following quick look at GRE vs. GMAT will present a fair idea of how the two differ:
+The following quick look at the GRE vs. GMAT will present a fair idea of how the two differ:

 ---|---|---|